AcroMedia/commerce-demo/web/libraries/jquery.intl-tel-input/README.md

 **autoHideDialCode**
 Type: `Boolean` Default: `true`
-If there is just a dial code in the input: remove it on blur or submit, and re-add it on focus.
+If there is just a dial code in the input: remove it on blur or submit.
 This is to prevent just a dial code getting submitted with the form.
 Requires `nationalMode` to be set to `false`.

 **autoPlaceholder**
 Type: `String` Default: `"polite"`
 Set the input's placeholder to an example number for the selected country, and update it if the country changes.
 You can specify the number type using the `placeholderNumberType` option.
 By default it is set to `"polite"`, which means it will only set the placeholder if the input doesn't already have one.
 You can also set it to `"aggressive"`, which will replace any existing placeholder, or `"off"`.
 Requires the `utilsScript` option.

+**customContainer**
+Type: `String` Default: `""`
+Additional classes to add to the parent div.

 **customPlaceholder**
 Type: `Function` Default: `null`